 Except for the lights and grille, the 2003 and 2007 Grand Marquis are almost identical

-the car sold for $31,000 and is the "LS Ultimate" model with extras such as leather seats and a CD-Changer.
-It also had 4 new Michelin tires.
+the car had sold new for $31,000 and is the "LS Ultimate" model.
+It has leather seats and 4 new Michelin tires.

 We bought the car in July 2019 and parked it in the garage for 15 months.
 Silver Bird was still performing well